JonasWillen/SDLSampleCode/README.md

 E4_Alien - Work in progress to convert AlienX that is an old JavaMIDlet game presented in Datormagazin nr 5 2005 to SDL

 E5_SierpinskinsNapkin - Simple example of visualising fractal in SDL

+E6_Pong - Work in progress to converty https://austinmorlan.com/posts/pong_clone/ from C++ to C